MorelAntoine/UniCraft/README.md

 Information
 ===========

+The library is developed under the Unity 2018.1.2f1 version.

 To see the current status of the project, check the "Projects" panel and then "Main board".

 The documentation will be available when there are enough elements to build a V1.
 Nevertheless, each section has examples of uses for ease of handling.